 Past Learning Topics

 Every term we follow a different cross curricular topic.
-More details and photos on our recent past topics can be found by following the link here.
+More details and photos on our recent past topics below

 During the summer term, we have learned about living in the UK during the time of Anglo Saxons and Vikings.
 The Longship Trading Company visited us to deliver a Viking Experience Day where the children engaged with a whole variety of Viking activities and artefacts.
 We learned all about timelines, landmarks, maps and even created some Viking style brooches.
 For information on all of our learning across the curriculum please look at the Newsletter below.